Rhetoric, #MeToo and Television

 Additionally, sexual violence or misconduct perpetrated against men — “the Other #MeToo” — rarely is portrayed, though Center for Disease Control and Prevention statistics indicate one in six men experience unwanted sexual contact.
 Kornfield found just three of the episodes she viewed have storylines that show men as victims — and in two of them, the situations are treated as jokes.

 This is just one of Kornfield’s recent research projects with a feminist theory theme.
 Her paper with Lindsey Hayes ’21 about Jesus Feminist author Sarah Bessey and women’s preaching styles appeared in 2020 in the Journal of Communication and Religion.
-She and Sage Mikkelsen ’21 completed another paper in 2020, on fundamentalist women’s ministries, which is under consideration by another academic journal.
+She and Sage Mikkelsen ’21 completed another paper in 2020, on fundamentalist women’s ministries, which has been accepted for publication in the journal Women’s Studies in Communication.

 Her new textbook, Contemporary Rhetorical Criticism, will be released by Strata Publishing this spring.